tomasklement/simple-server-report/readme.md

 # Simple server report script

-Highly configurable bash script which generates (sends) nice html email with results of particular commands.
+Highly configurable bash script which generates or sends nice html email with results of particular commands.
 Script is pluginable, so you can easily add your own sub-report.
 By default one report email contains:
 - Backups status (just count of differences between two folders)
 - Disks space
 - Processess with highest load